-A LRR is a post authorization study that evaluates a specific portion of the approved plan under current policies, criteria and guidelines, and may be limited to economics, environmental effects or, in rare cases, project formulation.
+The next step for the Broadkill project is to complete a Limited Reevaluation Report (LRR) indicating that initial construction is being completed as beneficial use of dredge material by the Delaware Deepening.
+Once approved the LRR will be used to support the development of the Project Partnership Agreement (PPA).
+A LRR is a post authorization studies that evaluate a specific portion of the approved plan under current policies, criteria and guidelines, and may be limited to economics, environmental effects or, in rare cases, project formulation.
 A LRR documents the results of the analysis undertaken.
+The PPA will be necessary for future renourishment.

-Timeline Start Complete Comments Initial Construction TBD TBD Dependent on Adequate funding
+Timeline Start Complete Comments Initial Construction Jan 2015 TBD Completion scheduled for Apr 2016.

-Total Estimated Initial Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Federal Financial Data (\$000)
+Total Estimated Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Federal Financial Data (\$000)

-Construction 7,935 4,272 12,207 Allocations thru FY11 308
+Initial Construction 45,019 24,273 69,292 Allocations thru FY12 683

-FY 12 Allocation 35

 FY 13 Allocation 0

 FY 14 Allocation 0

-FY 15 Budget TBD
+FY 15 Budget 0

+FY 16 Budget 0 President's Budget

-Balance to Complete 7,592
+Balance to Complete 44,336